cadabrasystems/IC3-cadabra-starter-kit/README.md

 ## Local Development (Anvil + Mock Agent)

 If you prefer to develop locally without spending testnet Sepolia ETH or waiting for block confirmations, you can run the entire AI infrastructure on your own machine.
-We have provided a self-contained local setup in the `local-setup` folder.
+We provide a self-contained local setup in the `local-setup` folder.

 1. **Start Anvil (Local Blockchain)**
    *(If you don't have Anvil, install [Foundry](https://book.getfoundry.sh/getting-started/installation))*